wunderwuzzi23/blog/content/posts/2020/cookies-on-firefox.md

 ## Tunneling traffic to remote machines

 The debugging port is only available locally, an adversary will try to make that remotely accessible via port forwarding.

-**Important: This traffic is sent in clear text, so be aware and consider using ssh port forwarding to encrypt traffic**
+I talked about [this](http://localhost:1313/blog/posts/2020/windows-port-forward/) here in a bit more detail, but below are the basic commands needed.

 In Windows, this can be done by an Administrator using the `netsh interface portproxy` command.